hjalte33/GiftDistribution/README.md

 Also a cycle of only 2 people should be avoided since it again is not that much fun.

 Therefore I decided to make this small python script that creates a random list takeing care of all the family realtions and cycle lengths.
+There is by 100% chance a better and nicer way of solveing this problem using linear algebra or something like that, but i dont care since trying by random seems to work just fine, so I im not fixing it when it's not broken.

 The scripts needs an input file that contains a list of participants.
 Each line should contain name of a participant